preciofishbone/OmniaDocsG2/blocks/team-collaboration-rollup/index.rst

 .. image:: teamwork-query-new2-7.png

 + **Scope**: Select scope, for example All, Followed or Member of.
 (See more information about this below.)
-+ **Permission**: Available in Omnia 7.0 and later.
-Used for security trimming.
++ **Permission**: Used for security trimming.
 For more information, see: :doc:`Security trimming in app rollups </general-assets/security-trimming-apps/index>`
 + **Only current business profile**: If only teamworks from the current business profile should be listed, select this option.
 + **Business profile**: Another option is to select a specific business profile.
 If you do not select any business profile here, all teamworks in the tenant can be listed, that is not private.
 + **Site template**: Here you can set one or more types of teamwork to be shown in the list.